no-code-comments/SJTU-UMJI-Course-Files/VE270 Intro to Logic Design/README.md

 - Using .bit file to program the device is very fast; nevertheless, it’s very slow to generate .bit file.
 - **Multisim** cannot save .bit file, so it will be time-consuming to program the device every time.
 - Verilog is a C-like language, but I don’t recommend you to understand it in the view of “programming language” but actually “circuits”.
 The logic of Verilog is slightly different from that of programs.
 - Do your lab when you have other assignment!
-Or you will be crazy…